 plans, and facilitate change management activities to ensure

-- Develop programs and practices to support individuals and
+- Develop programs and practices to support organization-wide

-- Display the skills, sensitivity, and personal confidence to tap
+- Display the skills, sensitivity, and coaching capacity to tap

 into the power that each member of the team brings to the

-The ideal candidate will be deeply committed to Joyce’s mission
+Strong candidates will be deeply committed to Health Leads’

-and understand the critical role that philanthropy plays in
+mission and understand the critical role of community in leading

-in finance, operational and compliance functions at a similarly
+in finance, operational, and strategy functions at a similarly

 organizational improvements, and excellence in strategic,